 SERVING ALL WOMEN

 Since 2007, the Fund has been committed to fulfilling Kay Yow’s vision of providing access to quality cancer healthcare for underserved women.
-This year, the program is focusing on Triple Negative Breast Cancer (TNBC) and its disproportionate affects on Black women.

 - Triple Negative Breast Cancer is a more aggressive form of cancer.
 It grows more quickly, spreads faster, and is more likely to come back than any other kind of breast cancer.